tii-qfoundry/PDK_QFoundry/README.md

 Metal Thickness | $200 nm$ | Measured

-#### Layer 4/0 - Positive Lithography - EBeam
+#### Layer 4/0 - Positive Lithography - Laser
-Second metalization layer using medium resolution lithogrpahy for the fabrication of metal patches or other metal featrues.
+Second metalization layer using low resolution lithography for the fabrication of metal patches or other metal featrues.
 > ``📝``
 > Layout Components are specified as positive cells i.e. you draw the cells where metalization is desired.
 You can definbe layout strctures in Layer 3/0 or 4/0 but not both.